 So how do satellites in space work out whether you're on Brewer Street or Frith Street?
 Well, each satellite orbits the earth in a very precise path twice a day and sends microwave signals to GPS receivers, which take this data and use triangulation to determine your exact location.
 At any one time a receiver needs to detect at least three satellites for latitude and longitude and four satellites to add your altitude.

 What is trilateration?
 Essentially, the receiver in your smartphone or running watch takes the time the signal was sent from the satellite and the time the receiver receives it and uses that difference to work out how far away the satellite is.
 It repeats this distance and time lag measurement for further satellites in relation to the receiver (you) and can then work out your exact position and track this as you move.
 Clever.

 The GPS satellites aren't actually alone up there.
 A rival system named GLONASS uses 24 Russian Aerospace Defence Forces satellites - some smartphones and wearables include both receivers to increase the chances of your precise location being detected and speed the whole sending signals and measuring distances process up by as much as 20%.
 Michibiki is Japan's own GPS system, which Casio's upcoming Android Wear smartwatch will support.

 We got you - within 15 metres or so

-GPS works 24/7 and in all weather conditions though the actual low power 1575.42Mhz radio signal travels by line of sight.
+GPS works 24/7 in all weather conditions, though the actual low power 1575.42Mhz radio signal travels by line of sight.
 So that means it won't go through solid buildings but it will pass through clouds and glass.

-GPS is actually very accurate though, even in dense cities though it doesn't work indoors - a first world problem, tech like iBeacons is trying to rectify.
+So while GPS is actually very accurate, even in dense cities, it doesn't work indoors - a first world problem tech like iBeacons is trying to rectify.
 Outdoors, standard GPS receivers, for instance, are accurate to within 15 metres.